 Aortic Aneurysm Surgery

-An aortic aneurysm is a bulging or weakening of the wall of the aorta—the major artery leaving the heart, and the largest artery in the body.
-A rupture or tear (aortic dissection) of the aorta can be life-threatening, so proper care at a medical center like NewYork-Presbyterian Brooklyn Methodist Hospital can be lifesaving.
-Our cardiac surgeons create a care plan for you based on the size of your aneurysm, symptoms, and your general health.
+An aortic aneurysm is a bulging or weakening of the wall of the aorta, the major artery leaving the heart and the largest artery in the body.
+A rupture or tear (aortic dissection) of the aorta can be life-threatening, so proper and timely care can be essential.
+The cardiac surgeons at NewYork-Presbyterian Queens are here to create a care plan for you based on the size of your aneurysm, your symptoms, and your general health.

 Not everyone with an aortic aneurysm needs surgery right away.
-We evaluate you carefully and provide a full and honest assessment of your surgical needs.
-We ensure the optimal timing of your surgery to enhance its success and avoid operating too soon.
+At NewYork-Presbyterian Queens, we evaluate you carefully and provide a full and honest assessment of your surgical needs.
+We ensure the optimal timing of your surgery in order to enhance its success and avoid operating too soon.
 If surgery is not yet necessary, we will continue to monitor your aneurysm with periodic imaging.
-If you need aneurysm surgery, you may have it repaired using traditional "open surgery" or a minimally invasive approach depending on your preferences and needs.
+If you do require aneurysm surgery, you may undergo a traditional "open surgery" or a minimally invasive approach depending on your preferences and needs.

-Our cardiac surgeons include specialists in the repair of dissections and aneurysms of the ascending aorta—the part of the aorta stemming from the heart and rising in the front of the chest.
+Our cardiac surgeons repair aortic dissections and aneurysms of the ascending aorta, which is the part of the aorta that stems from the heart and rises in the front of the chest.
 This is a common area for aneurysms to occur.
-Our surgeons perform open surgical repair of the aneurysm, replacing the damaged part of the aorta with a plastic or fabric graft.
-We often treat older people and those with complex medical conditions—including connective tissue disorders such as Marfan's syndrome that increase the risk of aortic aneurysms—offering care for patients who may have been turned down by other hospitals.
+Surgeons will replace the damaged part of the aorta with a fabric graft.
+Some patients are best treated with a “hybrid” procedure, which combines open surgical and endovascular techniques.

 Minimally Invasive Aortic Aneurysm Surgery

-Some people with aneurysms in certain locations and those who may be too ill to have conventional open surgery undergo minimally invasive thoracic endovascular aortic repair (TEVAR).
-The doctor threads a catheter into the aorta through an artery in the groin and guides a stent graft through the catheter, placing it at the site of the aneurysm.
+Some people with aneurysms in certain locations, and those who may be too ill to have conventional open surgery, undergo minimally invasive thoracic endovascular aortic repair (TEVAR).
+The doctor threads a catheter into the aorta through an artery in the groin, and guides a stent graft through the catheter, placing it at the site of the aneurysm.
 The stent graft covers the diseased part of the aorta to repair the aortic wall and prevent rupture of the aneurysm.
-Our hospital is one of the few in Brooklyn offering this procedure.
-Compared to traditional surgery, endovascular surgery uses a tiny incision and is generally less painful, with a lower risk of complications, a tiny incision, and a faster recovery.
+Compared to traditional surgery, endovascular surgery uses a tiny incision and is generally less painful with a lower risk of complications and a faster recovery.